Unidata/tds/docs/src/public/userguide/pages/thredds/ViewersRef.md

 It just needs to return the appropriate HTML link referencing an existing JNLP template file and giving the appropriate replacment URL query parameters.
 The IDV implementation above does just that.

-One reason to write an implementation of Viewer and use is JNLP is if the viewer has requirements for the datsets it can handle.
+One reason to write an implementation of Viewer and use is JNLP is if the viewer has requirements for the datasets it can handle.
 Looking at the IDV implementation above, we see it enforces two requirements:

 * the dataset must have an `OPeNDAP` (aka DODS) access URL, and